rendable/rafbradeys-miscrit-auto-farm-bot-py-tweaked/README.md

 ## Miscrits Auto Bot

-A GUI automation bot built to grind EXP efficiently in Miscrits by performing automated actions like attacking enemies and auto-capturing rare Miscrits.
-It uses image recognition to detect specific UI elements and simulate interactions, allowing continuous farming without manual input.
+A simple GUI bot for Miscrits that helps you grind EXP by auto-attacking enemies and capturing rare Miscrits using image recognition—no manual clicking needed.
 ---

 ### ⚠️ Warning

 This bot relies heavily on image recognition, which may be CPU-intensive on some systems.
 It is designed to work best with Miscrits running in **windowed mode** and has **not** been fully optimized for **fullscreen mode**.

-For best results, keep the game window visible and avoid overlapping elements.
+While I have **not been banned** for using this bot, **using third-party automation tools may still result in a ban**, so use at your own risk.

 ---